Newborn Post Circumcision Care in Atlanta, GA

 After your baby is circumcised, you may have questions.
-Here are a few frequently asked questions.
-Contact our office at (404) 352-3616 to schedule an appointment if you have concerns.
+Here are a few frequently asked questions to help guide you through post circumcision care.
+If you have further questions or concerns, please call (404) 352-3616 to schedule an appointment with one of our board-certified OBGYNs.

 What do I need to do to take care of the area that is healing?

 No special care is needed except placing petroleum jelly (Vaseline/A&D ointment) on the penis.
 Apply a lot, this will protect the area that is healing and prevent the penis from sticking to the diaper.
 Apply this with every diaper change for the first 3-5 days following the circumcision or longer if the penis still looks as if it is healing and may stick to the diaper.

 What if there is bleeding?